Indigenous Communication & Fine Arts

 Indigenous Fine Arts

-The Indigenous Fine Arts facilities include a 2-Dimensional studio, a 3-Dimensional studio, a Small Projects studio-based classroom, and a Preparation studio.
+The Indigenous Fine Arts facilities at the Regina Campus include a 2-dimensional studio, a 3-dimensional studio, a Historic Materials studio-based classroom, and a Preparation studio.

 Students who wish to complete a four-year program should consult with the Program Coordinator and or Indigenous Fine Arts faculty.